Best eSIM for France 2026: All 4 Carriers Compared — Paris to Provence

 CarrierMarket ShareStrengthWeaknessUsed By

-Bouygues ⚡ 216 Mbps~21%Solid nationwide, second fastest tested, good TGVSlightly behind Orange ruralNomad · Holafly
+Bouygues ⚡ 216 Mbps~21%Solid nationwide, second fastest tested, best TGV consistency · strong rural (verified in real use)Slightly behind Orange ruralNomad · Holafly · SimOptions (official)

-SFR~25%Strong urban 5G, good ParisSlower and more inconsistent than Orange/Bouygues in testingNomad · Holafly
+SFR~25%Strong urban 5G, good ParisSlower and more inconsistent in testingNomad · Holafly

 Free Mobile~18%Budget, growing 5G fastSlowest in tested performance, rural gapsNomad · Holafly

-Honest carrier verdict from testing: Orange and Bouygues are the two fastest networks in France — Orange consistently hits the top speeds (up to 579 Mbps), Bouygues is a strong second.
-SFR and Free Mobile were slower and more inconsistent.
-This is why Nomad’s access to all 4 carriers matters: your phone connects to Orange or Bouygues first when available, falling back to SFR or Free only where needed.
+Honest carrier verdict: Orange and Bouygues are the two networks that matter in France — Orange consistently hits top speeds (up to 579 Mbps), Bouygues is a strong second I’ve verified in rural use.
+SFR and Free Mobile are slower and more inconsistent.
+This is why Nomad’s and Holafly’s access to all 4 carriers matters: your phone connects to Orange or Bouygues first, falling back to SFR or Free only where needed.
 Airalo on Orange alone performs excellently — the strongest single carrier in France.

 Best for: most France travelers, budget-conscious visitors, multi-city trips, TGV travelers, anyone who wants strong multi-carrier coverage at the best price.